 During the IA process, you’ll need to answer these questions and more.

-But, why is information architecture important?
+Why is information architecture important?

 Well, first, IA is often used in the content conversion process (see the next section for more details on this) and having your IA defined will facilitate a high-quality content conversion.
 Also, IA often influences other important content strategy decisions, such as how you’ll reuse or link content.
 If you don’t define your IA upfront, you’ll likely have a more difficult and lower quality content conversion, which can result in a lot of effort spent cleaning up your content.